Vodafone offers Big Value Bundles from £5/month on Pay As You Go with “total rollover” of unused allowances.

 Vodafone no longer offers a £15 Big Value Bundle (this was withdrawn from sale in July 2017).

 However, there are still some attractive deals from rival mobile networks at the £15 price point.
-In our opinion, giffgaff leads the pack with their £15 goodybag which comes with unlimited minutes, unlimited texts and 8GB of 4G internet (coverage from the O2 network).
+VOXI currently leads the pack with their £15 bundle which comes with unlimited minutes, unlimited texts, 20GB of data and endless social data.

 £20 per month bundles

-Vodafone’s £20 Big Value Bundle bundle comes with 1000 minutes, unlimited texts and 8GB of internet.
+Vodafone’s £20 Big Value Bundle bundle comes with 1000 minutes, unlimited texts and 10GB of internet.

-For the same monthly price, giffgaff offers unlimited minutes, unlimited texts and 20GB of data (coverage from O2).
-Alternatively, Three offers the All-in-One 20 bundle for £20/month with 3000 minutes, 3000 texts and 12GB of 4G internet.
+For the same monthly price, VOXI offers 45GB of data along with unlimited minutes, unlimited texts and endless social data.
+Alternatively, giffgaff offers unlimited minutes, unlimited texts and 20GB of data (coverage from O2).

 For more information, please see our full comparison of the UK’s best value Pay As You Go bundles.
 If you’re willing to undergo a credit check and commit to a Pay Monthly contract, it may also be worth having a look at some of the best value Pay Monthly SIM cards.